A champion at the steering wheel

-- It is also noted that he is the holder of three World records, in figure in sault and combined.
+- It is also noted that he is the holder of three World records, in figures, jumps and combined.

 - In 2019 in Peru, he won 3 medals at the Pan American Games Slalom, combined and ski jumping.

-In addition, these prestigious titles obtained during a long athletic career, in 1994 Pierre Plouffe was named to the Water Ski Hall of Fame by the Quebec Water Ski Federation, then to the Panthéon des sports du Québec in 2000.
+In addition to these prestigious titles obtained during a long athletic career, Pierre Plouffe was inducted to the Water Ski Hall of Fame by the Quebec Water Ski Federation in 1994, then to the Panthéon des sports du Québec in 2000.

-In the summer of 2020, the Mont-Saint-Louis Alumni Association welcomes a world-renowned athlete to the Pantheon, a model of determination and courage, an inspiring man for new generations.
+In the summer of 2020, the Mont-Saint-Louis Alumni Association welcomed a world-renowned athlete to the Pantheon.
+He is a model of determination and courage, and inspiring man for new generations.